-- ✓ Additional sanitation: promotion of good hygiene including regular hand washing, and the provision of sanitation stations for high contact points, e.g. our nurses and reception areas. - ✓ Hygiene information: signage around the Group Shared Services (GSS) office and sites providing information and reminders on personal hygiene. - ✓ Physical distancing: physical distancing requirements established for non-production areas in place.
-Our production sites remained fully operational, and we continue working to ensure the continuity of these operations, in line with the COVID-19 safe guidelines provided by health authorities. - ✓ Temperature checks: daily temperature checks to detect any employees at risk of fever (38 degrees or above), regardless of whether or not they have other symptoms, and vigilant observation of our teams for potential symptoms.
+- ✓ Additional sanitation: promotion of good hygiene including regular hand washing, and the provision of sanitation stations for high contact points, e.g. our nurses and reception areas. - Hygiene information: signage around the Group Shared Services (GSS) office and sites providing information and reminders on personal hygiene. - ✓ Physical distancing: requirements established for non-production areas.
+Our production sites remained fully operational and in line with the COVID-19 safe guidelines provided by health authorities. - ✓ Temperature checks: daily temperature checks to detect any employees at risk of fever (38 degrees or above), regardless of whether they have symptoms, as well as vigilant observation of our teams for potential symptoms.
 Also, we provide education on symptoms and how to act accordingly to reduce risk if unwell. - ✓ Travel restrictions: international (work-related) travel ban and restrictions on domestic travel (work-related) limited to business-critical matters only.

-- ✓ Return from Leave: management of staff returning from high-risk areas or sick leave through our return to work policy. - ✓ Restrictions on visitors: limited access to the GSS office and sites to business-critical visitors who must complete a COVID-19 declaration form. - ✓ Work from home arrangements: During March 2020, we commenced asking groups of employees to work from home, with our HR and IT teams working diligently to ensure that everyone required to work from home is equipped to do so.
+- ✓ Return from Leave: management of staff returning from high-risk areas or sick leave through our return to work policy. - ✓ Restrictions on visitors: access to the GSS office and sites limited to business-critical visitors who must complete a COVID-19 declaration form. - ✓ Work from home arrangements: In March 2020, we commenced asking groups of employees to work from home, with our HR and IT teams working diligently to ensure that everyone required to work from home is equipped to do so.
 The remote working arrangements have allowed us to provide more space for those who remain at the office to allow for physical distancing. - > GSS working arrangements: 56% of GSS employees worked on site with the remainder working from home. - > One-in, one-out policy: Where there is a business necessity for an employee to return to the office, it is done on a strictly 'one in, one out' basis to maintain the physical distancing requirements. - > Regular health and wellbeing check-ins with our employees. - ✓ Ongoing: The one-in, one-out policy, the visitor and office-use measures, and working arrangements all undergo regular review, including notifications during any outbreaks and lockdowns.